pboettch/json-schema-validator/README.md

 only.
 Please update your schemas.

 The primary change in 2 is the way a schema is used.
-While in version 1 the schema was kept as a JSON-document and used again and again during validation, in versin 2 the schema is parsed into compiled C++ objects which are then used during validation.
+While in version 1 the schema was kept as a JSON-document and used again and again during validation, in version 2 the schema is parsed into compiled C++ objects which are then used during validation.
 There are surely still optimizations to be done, but validation speed has improved by factor 100 or more.